If you test positive on an at-home COVID test, do you need to report it? - NewsBreak

 But now that you’ve gotten your hands on a COVID-19 test, what do you do if you test positive?
 Do you have to tell anybody?
 Is there even a way to report it to public health officials?

 The Centers for Disease Control and Prevention “strongly encourages” people who test positive for COVID-19 with a home testing kit report the results to their doctor.
-Your health care provider can advise you on the best course of treatment, and in most jurisdictions will report the case to the health department to help build a more accurate tally of new cases.CDC tracking 2 more omicron variants: What to know about BA.4, BA.5
+Your health care provider can advise you on the best course of treatment, and in most jurisdictions will report the case to the health department to help build a more accurate tally of new cases.Former Oklahoma attorney disbarred for practicing law while in jail

 Some local health departments have set up a way for residents to report a COVID-19 case.
 Some counties, like Marin County in California and Albany County in New York , make it easy to report a positive test with an online form.
 You can check with your local health department to see if they have a similar system.